Cspeir18/Sarahs_Creamery/README.md

 about Sarah's Creamery and can see the various flavors theyhave to offer so they can make their decision before they even enter the store.

+Versioning
+Uses SemVer for versioning

+Author:
+Connor Speir

+## Building the app
+You can build and run the application by folling these instructions https://developer.android.com/studio/run/index.html

 POWERED BY:
 Amazon Web Services
 Cognito